christopherbate/DLFS/Readme.md

  monitor progress.
  5. A standard way for serializing the model and its weights as well as the predictions
  6. The ability to serialize stateful parts of the training system to restore from checkpoint if training is interrupted.
- 7. The necessary functions for efficiently calculating various performance metrics (e.g. mAP) during/after training.
+ 7. The necessary functions for efficiently calculating various performance metrics (e.g.mAP) during/after training.
  8. A system for data augmentation, which can considerably improve model robustness and performance

 For inference, you need the following things: